emastrandrea/ICT-06_LB01_Name1_Name2/README.md

 npm install (only if "node modules" are not installed) npm run serve
 ```
-4. Open again a new terminal (bash or git bash) and start the backend by executing the following commands:
+4. Open again a new terminal (bash or git bash) and start the backend:
 ```
 optional: cd PROJECTFOLDER
 cd backend